arihantjain-aj/arihantjain-aj/README.md

     <img src="https://img.icons8.com/?size=100&id=pY199Dq3FLNm&format=png&color=000000" alt="Portfolio" title="Portfolio" style="border:0; margin: 0 10px;" width="5%"/>&nbsp;&nbsp;
   </a><br><br> -->

-# 👨🏻‍💻 A little bit about Me
+# 👨🏻‍💻A little bit about Me
 - 💻 I’m a tech enthusiast who loves diving into Programming, AI, and Game Development.
 - ⚔️ I’ve created a few games, and you can  [check it out here!](https://arihant-jain.itch.io/) I’d love to know what you think.
 - 🥇 I’ve earned some badges in AI and other tech skills.
 You can [take a look at them here!](https://www.cloudskillsboost.google/public_profiles/3b11afc8-9ade-41a3-8f85-4fc23407502b)